Words by: Simon Difford

 • We don't review pop-ups or bars established to only be open for only a short period - we seek the world's truly great bars, bars that strive to last for decades and to be appreciated by successive generations.
 Longevity is ultimately the best test of a bar.

-• We try not to visit bars during their first few weeks of operation in the belief that this is an unfair period to properly judge a venue, and that truly discerning drinkers are not preoccupied by continually seeking the next new thing.
+• We try not to visit bars during their first few weeks of operation in the belief that this is an unfair period to properly judge a venue, and that truly discerning drinkers are not preoccupied with continually seeking the next new thing.
 We seek the best, not the newest.
 If we do visit a bar during a 'soft launch' discounted drinks period then we will not review that bar until fully open.

 • We aim to continually revisit bars to update reviews and amend our rating where appropriate.